pinkozz/biggest-number/README.md

 Please ensure that your contributions align with the project's coding style, guidelines, and licensing.

 # License
-The Lifecell Tariff Bot is open-source software released under the MIT License.
+The biggest-number is open-source software released under the MIT License.

 Feel free to customize this guide page based on your specific bot implementation and project requirements.